Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Plan your drive with a travel app.
 Install a road trip app on your smartphone and map out your route.
 If possible, research heavy traffic times for the urban areas you’ll be passing to avoid the most congested times.

 Don’t text and drive.
-Distracted driving should always be avoided, and when reaction time can be compromised by slippery roads, it becomes even more of a problem.
+Keep your passengers and the other cars on the road safer by avoiding distractions, like texting, fiddling with the music or eating.
+And when reaction time can be compromised by slippery roads, it becomes even more of a problem.
 If you’re the driver, let others deal with the cell phone or wait until you’re stopped.
 If you’re a passenger, help your driver do their job.

 Bring along a cell phone charger.
 While you don’t want to use your phone when driving, you do want it to be working.
 Bring a charger so you can make sure your phone is charged in case of an emergency.
 If your car is Bluetooth enabled, pair it to your car before hitting the road for hands-free use.